us citizens in thailand

 Thai real estate is taxed in three separate ways.

-Local property taxes are assessed on land and buildings.
+Local Property Taxes are assessed on land and buildings.
 The tax rates vary, but these taxes are so minimal that tax authorities let the tax accumulate for a few years before enough taxes are due to justify sending a bill.

-Transfer taxes are paid at the Land Department when a deed is transferred.
+Transfer Taxes are paid at the Land Department when a deed is transferred.
 It is up to the buyer and the seller to decide which party will pay these taxes.
 It is better for both parties if the buyer pays.
 If the seller pays the taxes, the asking price will be higher.
 The higher the price, the higher the transfer taxes.
 If the buyer pays the transfer taxes, the purchase price will be lower, and therefore the total transfer taxes will be lower.

-Rental income taxes.
-Individual property owners have to pay taxes on any rental income their property generates.
+Rental Income Taxes: Individual property owners have to pay taxes on any rental income their property generates.
 Corporate property owners have to pay annual taxes on all of their real estate holdings in Thailand whether they rent out their property to third parties or occupy the property themselves.

 Stamp Duty and Special Business Tax